Conoize/logkit.github.io/_docs/1.1/endpoints/file.md

 Returns an initialized File Endpoint instance if successful, or `nil` if the file cannot be opened.

 {% highlight swift %}
-convenience init?(minLogLevel: LXLogLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter, entryFormatter: LXLogEntryFormatter = defaultEntryFormatter)
+convenience init?(minLogLevel: LXPriorityLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter, entryFormatter: LXEntryFormatter = defaultEntryFormatter)
 {% endhighlight %}

 LogKit will write log entries to the default log file, specified as `{AppSupport}/{bundleID}/logs/log.txt` where `{AppSupport}` is the system-determined Application Support directory, and `{bundleID}` is the host application's `bundleIdentifier` string.